vandofb/GitLab-QA/docs/run_qa_against_gdk.md

 make a few changes to your `gdk/gitlab/config/gitlab.yml` file.

 1. Retrieve your current local IP with `ifconfig`, e.g. `192.168.0.12`.
+1. Create a file named `host` in your GDK directory containing your IP.
+E.g.:
+   `echo 192.168.0.12 > host`
 1. Edit `gdk/gitlab/config/gitlab.yml` and replace `host: localhost` with `host: 192.168.0.12`.
 1. Also replace `ssh_host: localhost` (found under `gitlab_shell`) with